K-avi/edgerunner/README.md

 - [ ] Items / special nodes
 - [ ] Score enhancement (better score system and score saving)
 - [ ] Screensaver mode
+- [ ] Make it so the ennemy still appears when it's on the exit node
+- [ ] Fix spawn kill issues

 See the [open issues](https://github.com/k-avi/edgerunner/issues) for a full list of proposed features (and known issues).